ArmaAchilles/Achilles/docs/source/intro/installing-achilles.rst

 2.1.
 Open the Achilles Releases on GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can find all current and old releases of Achilles `here <https://github.com/ArmaAchilles/Achilles/releases>`_.
+You can find all current and old releases of `Achilles <https://github.com/ArmaAchilles/Achilles/releases>`_.

 .. image:: installing-achilles-images/4.png
     :alt: Download the latest GitHub release